 Renewable energy in short, are forms of energy that can be replenished and never run out over time.

 There are a number of ways these forms of energy are harvested throughout the world.
-These can be solar energy, wind energy, hydro energy, tidal energy, geothermal energy and biomass.
+These can be solar, wind, hydro, tidal, geothermal energy and biomass.

 There are a few ways to generate renewable energy worldwide.
 Within the heating industry we typically only use heat pumps, solar energy and biomass to produce the energy for our homes and buildings.